kaBeech/tensort/README.md

 ## Implementation Overview

 NOTE!
 This description is somewhat out of date.
 Please see the code for details.
-The `bytesort.ts` and `robustsort.ts` files are valid TypeScript, but really they're pseudocode to guide me in writing the Haskell version.
+The `robustsort.ts` files is valid TypeScript, but really it's pseudocode to guide me in writing the Haskell version.

-Notably, some of the subsidiary sorting functions (like bubblesort) are cheated using regular sort() methods that will function equivalently in code without errors, but do not provide the  same benefits to robustness that the real methods do.
-These real subsidiary  sorting functions will of course be defined in the Haskell version of the code.

-Once these modules are ported to Haskell (which I'll do soon), the package should function correctly
+Once this module is ported to Haskell (which I'll do soon), the package should function correctly

 ...